javiereyes21/New-York-Citi-Bike-Program/README.md

 Javier Reyes Hernandez

 This README provides a clear structure and guidelines for completing the project, ensuring all necessary steps and deliverables are included.
+The project was completed with the help of instructor videos and AI assistance, ensuring accurate and efficient execution of the tasks.

 QUERIES AS FOLLOWS: